-Write a diary entry about meeting and getting to know Kib, outlining his background, personality, appearance, technology, and ambitions.
+Write a diary entry about meeting Kib, outlining his appearance, personality, technology, and personal ambitions.
 Include a personal reaction to where he's from and how he came to be in Sendalg.
 (250 words)

-1. "...dag and unclean bandages are triggers for him."
-(Chapter 26) - What does this tell us of Aten's relationship with his parents?
-What other quotes from the text support your answer?

-2. "I love it - a part of the lake will always be with me now."
-(Chapter 27) - What does Aten's gesture tell us about the changing relationship between him and Sala?
-What does this tell us of the nature of friendship?

-3. "Our discussions lift me, and something tells me they always will."
-(Chapter 28) - What is this literary technique, and what does it tell us about Sala's feelings towards Kib?
+- 1. "...dag and unclean bandages are triggers for him."
+(Chapter 26) What does this tell us of Aten's relationship with his parents?
+What other quotes from the text support your answer? - 2.
+"I love it a part of the lake will always be with me now."
+(Chapter 27) What does Aten's gesture tell us about the changing relationship between him and Sala?
+What does this, and other quotes from the text, tell us of the nature of friendship? - 3.
+"Our discussions lift me, and something tells me they always will."
+(Chapter 28) What is this literary technique, and what does it tell us about Sala's feelings towards Kib?

-Write a paragraph about what you will expect in the future from your own relationship with (a) your family, (b) your friends, and (c) your romantic partner.
+Write a paragraph about how your relationships with (a) your family, (b) your friends, and (c) your romantic partner might change over time or in a crisis.
 (250 words)

-1. "...trying to be valued by people who don't even know I'm here."
-(Chapter 33) - Why does Sala tremble, even though she's safe inside the airlock?
+- 1. "...trying to be valued by people who don't even know I'm here."
+(Chapter 33) Why does Sala tremble, even though she's safe inside the airlock?
 What does this tell us about her character?
-Use this quote in your answer.

-2. "All Tuni's done is hurt herself."
-(Chapter 35) - Why did Tuni set fire to the oil and what does Aten mean here by 'hurt'?

-3. "I don't need excuses anymore, because trying is what I do."
-(Chapter 35) - What does Sala mean by 'excuses' and 'trying'?
+Use this quote in your answer. - 2.
+"All Tuni's done is hurt herself."
+(Chapter 35) Why did Tuni set fire to the oil and what does Aten mean here by 'hurt'? - 3.
+"I don't need excuses anymore, because trying is what I do."
+(Chapter 35) What does Sala mean by 'excuses' and 'trying'?

 Oprah Winfrey once said that "Failure is another stepping stone to greatness."
 Harry Potter author JK Rowling once said: "It is impossible to live without failing at something, unless you live so cautiously that you might as well not have lived at all, in which case you have failed by default."
-Write some additional internal thoughts Sala might have as she returns to the hatch, which reflect both of these quotes.
-(250 words)
+Write some additional internal thoughts Sala might have as she returns to the hatch, which reflect these quotes.
+(100 words)

-1. "Water I understand.
+- 1. "Water I understand.
 Diving I know.
 In doing this, I reclaim both."
-(Chapter 36) - What literary technique is this, and what does it tell us about Sala and the nature of identity?

-2. "As if in answer, the ship lurches."
-(Chapter 37) - In what ways does technology drive the plot of When Dark Roots Hunt?

-3. "...why do we have to leave places before we realise we love them?"
-(Chapter 40) - What literary technique is this, and how does it reflect how Sala is different now compared to Chapter 1?
+(Chapter 36) What literary technique is this, and what does it tell us about Sala and the nature of identity? - 2.
+"As if in answer, the ship lurches."
+(Chapter 37) In what ways does technology drive the plot of When Dark Roots Hunt?
+Use quotes from the text to support your answer. - 3. "...why do we have to leave places before we realise we love them?"
+(Chapter 40) What literary technique is this, and how does it reflect how Sala is different now compared to Chapter 1?

 Henry David Thoreau once said, "I went to the woods because I wanted to live deliberately.
 I wanted to live deep and suck out all the marrow of life.
-To put to rout all that was not life; and not, when I came to die, discover that I had not lived" (as quoted in the film Dead Poet's Society (Peter Weir, Touchstone/Disney, 1989).
-Write a pledge to your future self about how you will personally endeavour to live deliberately.
+To put to rout all that was not life; and not, when I came to die, discover that I had not lived." (as quoted in the film Dead Poet's Society (Peter Weir, Touchstone/Disney, 1989)).
+Write a letter to yourself about how you will personally endeavour to live deliberately.
 (250 words)